 Spike Lavender Essential Oil

-Emotionally, I personally tend to find Spike Lavender to be more energizing than angustifolia.
-It promotes concentration and focus more than does Lavender angustifolia.
+Emotionally, Spike Lavender Essential Oil is more energizing and stimulating than is true Lavender Essential Oil.
+It promotes concentration and focus more than does true Lavender Essential Oil.

 See below for more information on uses and safety information.